ppisecky/assignment-gis/docs/documentation.md

 The backend application is written in JavaScript using Node.js and Koa.
 The server provides a simple API for the client to query data in the database.
 All relevant PG queries are located in `src/server/routes`.

+## API

+See the [API documentation](api.md) for query examples.

 ## Data

 The dataset used in this project comes from a pre-existing export of data from Open Street Maps (due to size limits imposed by the OSM exporter).
-I downloaded an extent north-eastern Italy (~450MB) and imported it using the `osm2pgsql`.
+I downloaded an extent north-eastern Italy (~62,310 km2 according to Wikipedia) and imported it using the `osm2pgsql`.

 File: `nord-est-latest.osm.pbf` (~450MB)